BDC Hamburger Icon

 Competition on a global scale

 Oh, and did we mention there is also global competition to consider?
 Once upon a time, only American students sought a master’s degree in business administration.
 But as the economies of places like Japan and China draw increasing attention, would-be businesspeople from Asia and elsewhere are seeking MBAs too.
 The same goes for people in Europe.
-The number of MBA graduates continues to increase, further diluting the value and uniqueness of the degree.
+As a result, the number of MBA graduates continues to increase, further diluting the value and uniqueness of the degree.

 Slipping economy